 Procipient®(Dimethyl Sulfoxide USP, Ph.
 Eur.) is the only grade of DMSO suitable for Healthcare and Drug Delivery applications.
-Gaylord Chemical’s USP grade is the only DMSO that is manufactured under cGMP conditions, in compliance with API guidelines.
-Supported by a Drug Master File (DMF) on file with the FDA and Health Canada, the product conforms to both the USP and Ph.
+Gaylord Chemical’s USP grade is the only DMSO that is manufactured under cGMP conditions, in compliance with ICH Q7 guidelines for API, conforming to both the USP and Ph.
 Eur.
 Monographs.

 - As an Active Pharmaceutical Ingredient (API)